StringWeaver 2.0.0

 StringWeaver itself is not sealed because UnsafeStringWeaver inherits from it.
 As such, inheritance from StringWeaver is allowed for external types as well.
 There are only a select few members you must override to make your implementation function correctly, everything else (functionality-wise) is handled for you (and not virtual, for that matter):

-Memory<char> FullMemory: Gets aMemory<char>instance over the entire backing storage (NOT just the used portion).void Grow(int requiredCapacity): WITHOUT checking whether it is required, expands the backing storage to at least the specified capacity (those checks are done for you before thisvirtualmethod is ever called).
-It is recommended you decorate youroverridewith[MethodImpl(MethodImplOptions.NoInlining)].- (!)
+Memory<char> FullMemory: Gets aMemory<char>instance over the entire backing storage (NOT just the used portion).void GrowCore(int requiredCapacity): WITHOUT checking whether it is required, expands the backing storage to at least the specified capacity (those checks are done for you before thisvirtualmethod is ever called).- ⚠

 Adding functionality on top of anything already handled for you is straightforward.
 All the base functionality can be used to compose your own methods or just use (Full)Memory/(Full)Span to access the backing storage directly.
-The Length property has an accessible setter that controls which portion of the buffer is considered "used".
+Start and End control which portion of the buffer is considered "used"; Length is computed from these.

 Global configuration